 Now is the perfect time to understand your current results and determine how you can strengthen your business over the next twelve months.

-Our checklist below, organized by strategic, marketing, and sales categories, will help ensure you’ve thought through the major considerations to grow your asset management firm and mutual funds in the new year.
+There are thirteen considerations for stronger mutual fund marketing and sales.
+Our checklist below organizes them into strategic, marketing, and sales categories.
+This will ensure you have thought through the major considerations to grow your asset management firm and mutual funds in the near future.

 - Review: Understand your current results and process before you think about the year ahead.
 Consider industry trends, your competitive situation, overall brand and ROI for the individual components of your current growth strategy.
 Think about specific tactics that worked – and didn’t – as a starting point for improvement.